 - Download the version you would like to install.
 To avoid issues with cached data, we recommend uninstalling Messages (or app updates if Messages are a system app) first before installing an APK update or downgrade.

 - Run the APK and, when prompted, give permission to install apps from third-party or unknown sources.

 Finally, being unable to receive or send SMS messages with urgency is something not many users can live with.
 So, if none of the previous steps resolved the issue at hand, you might want to look at some other SMS app.
 At least temporarily, until issues are resolved.

 Many apps come to mind, but our pick is the privacy-oriented instant messenger Signal (not affiliated).
-You can find it, here.
+You can find it on Play Store.
 It should cover not only your instant messaging needs but also works great as an SMS app.